 In December 2004, the FASB issued SFAS No. 123(R), "Share-Based Payment," which is a revision of SFAS No. 123, "Accounting for Stock-Based Compensation".
 SFAS 123(R) requires that the compensation cost relating to share-based payment transactions be recognized in financial statements.
 The compensation cost will be measured based on the fair value of the equity or liability instruments issued.
-The Statement is effective as of the beginning of the first interim or annual period beginning after June 15, 2005.
-We have disclosed the pro forma impact of adopting SFAS No. 123(R) on net income and earnings per share for the year ended December 31, 2004 and 2003 in Note 1, which includes all share-based payment transactions to date.
-We do not yet know the impact that any future share-based payment transactions will have on our financial position or results of operations.
+In April 2005, the SEC announced that the accounting provisions of SFAS 123(R) are to be applied in the first quarter of the fiscal year beginning after June 15, 2005.
+As a result, we are now required to adopt SFAS 123(R) in the first quarter of fiscal 2006 and will recognize stock-based compensation expense using the modified prospective method.
+We have disclosed the pro forma impact of adopting SFAS No. 123(R) on net income and earnings per share for the years ended December 31, 2005 and 2004 in Note 1, which includes all share-based payment transactions to date.
+The pro forma disclosures previously permitted under SFAS 123 no longer will be an alternative to financial statement recognition.
+Under the modified prospective adoption method, the Company will record expense relating to employee stock-based compensation awards in the periods subsequent to adoption without restatement of prior periods in the year of adoption.
+This expense will be based on all unvested options as of the adoption date as well as all future stock-based compensation awards.
+Based on the current unvested options outstanding of 6,603 shares, the Company's 2006 pretax expense for those options is expected to be approximately \$9 thousand.
+This amount may increase to the extent that options are granted in 2006.